cedarconnor/comfyui-LatLong/README.md

 GPU Notes
 - Some GPU paths use `torch.grid_sample` and support bilinear/nearest only.
 Lanczos/Bicubic use CPU (OpenCV) paths.

+Viewer Notes
+- The interactive panorama preview nodes use Three.js.
+If you are offline or your frontend blocks CDN imports, run `python install.py` to download Three.js into `js/lib/`.

 ## Nodes Overview

 ### Core Transformation Nodes